Seteco/Somorrostro/Linux-console-tools-lie-to-you.md

 **None of the console performance monitoring tools can report that this command is using 100% CPU**.
 They do report of course that the CPU is busy, but **they fail to identify the process that consumes this CPU**.

-This is because all the console tools report usage based on the processes found running at the instance they examine the process tree.
-The BASH process that runs this, actually forks another process; it executes `ls`.
+This is because all the console tools report usage based on the processes found running at the moment they examine the process tree.

+The shell process that runs this, actually forks another process; it executes `ls`.
 This `ls` command is very short living and every iteration spawns a new one.
 Unfortunately, all the console tools, somehow manage to miss this little information.

-The Linux kernel reports to its parent process, the CPU time of a process that exits.
-However, the calculation to properly report the right CPU time on each process, including its children that have exited, is quite complex.
+When I realized that, I got surprised.
+The Linux kernel reports to the parent process, the CPU time of processes that exit.
+However, the calculation to properly report the CPU time on each process, including its children that have exited, is quite complex.

 In netdata, `apps.plugin` does this properly.
 Actually, `apps.plugin` is the most complex part in netdata.
-It also magically fast, given the amount of work it performs.
+Given the amount of work it performs, it is magically fast.

 So, let's see what netdata reports.